-Understanding how to incorporate healthy fats into your meals can help improve overall health.
+Incorporating healthy fats into your meals can help improve overall health.

 5. Some studies show people who cook at home tend to have an overall healthier diet.

-This doesn’t mean we are turning into the next world class chef necessarily.
+This doesn’t mean we are turning into the next world-class chef necessarily.

 We are simply choosing to nurture and provide wholesome meals for our families.